Wildhoney/Maple.js/README.md

 **Note:** You may have noticed that the component's directory name is largely irrelevant &ndash; and it is, in most cases.
 However, there are certain circumstances where the component's directory matters &ndash; such as when registering a `WebWorker` &mdash; In this case Maple provides the component directory as `this.props.path`.

-Once the HTML document has been imported, Maple will register our custom element and it will be then usable in our application &ndash; although don't forget that we need to pass in the `format` attribute:
+Once the HTML document has been imported, Maple will register our custom element and it will be then usable in our application &ndash; although don't forget that we should pass in the *optional* `format` attribute to override `YYYY-MM-DD`:

 ```javascript
 <my-date-time data-format="YYYY-MM-DD HH:mm"></my-date-time>